 The Prince laid a wreath at the monument to the War of Independence in Freedom Square in Estonia, before attending a reception at the Estonian Parliament with government officials.

+The fourth in line to the throne made the most of being in Italy on royal duty by taking some time out to learn about one of Rome's most historic sights.
 He has also put on a spectacular gala for the 10th anniversary of his charity, Sentebale, launched the first-ever Invictus Games in the UK, and visited Memphis for the wedding of his close friend Guy Pelly